Annex B: High Line Speed Inspection System (HLIS) - Beef

 Technological advances in both building design and the equipment used in modern slaughter and processing facilities has provided new opportunities for establishment operators to function at much higher production volumes.
 Efficiency in plant monitoring methods has also changed dramatically through the application of science based quality assurance and food safety programs such as the Hazard Analysis Critical Control Point (HACCP) System.
 These changes to plant operating methods also make it necessary to adjust and modernize the current method and approach to food inspection systems by the Canadian Food Inspection Agency (CFIA) in a modern slaughter facility in order that the Agency may continue to deliver reliable scientifically based methods of food safety inspection at these higher volumes.

 The High Line Speed Inspection System (HLIS) is one such system that allows beef slaughter facilities to operate at enhanced line speeds.
-This system can be implemented in federal establishments that slaughter steers, heifers and mature cattle provided the facility operator agrees to certain facility and equipment modifications as well as specific process controls to ensure that the integrity of the product is maintained when it is produced under these high volume conditions.
+This system can be implemented in federal establishments that slaughter animals used for the production of beef provided the facility operator agrees to certain facility and equipment modifications as well as specific process controls to ensure that the integrity of the product is maintained when it is produced under these high volume conditions.
 Before the HLIS is adopted in any slaughter facility it is imperative that clear dialogue occurs between the CFIA and the facility operator regarding the resource impact of plant monitoring responsibilities, training needs, financial and human resource commitments.

 The HLIS provides an opportunity for the establishment to adjust to assuming a greater responsibility for managing the quality and safety of their product through an initial one time CFIA certified training program for their plant personnel.
 The CFIA provides this initial training for any starting facility so an initial block of trained plant personnel may be established.
 Further training is then assumed by the establishment.
 This format provides a co-operative and shared inspection approach to the slaughter and carcass dressing procedures.
 Significant inspection station reductions are realized at higher line speeds due to efficiencies gained through minimized product handling and a shift toward greater responsibility on the part of the company to present and manage its own product.

 Under this program the operator will be responsible for the identification and removal of defects that result during live handling, humane stunning, or dressing operations collectively referred to as "manufacturing defects".
 The operator will also assume responsibility for the removal of certain minor specified trimmable pathological conditions (TPCs).
 Removal of these defects will be accomplished by plant personnel that have undergone a training and accreditation program to become designated accredited trimmers, presenters, monitors and detectors.
-The establishment employee training program is to be established in writing and approved by the VIC with consultation of the Area Red Meat Program Specialist and the Regional Veterinary Officer (RVO).
+The establishment employee training program is to be established in writing and approved by the VIC.

-Under traditional inspection, the VIC has the authority to require line speed reductions or stoppages as well as other corrective actions when post-mortem inspection cannot be adequately performed at the current line speed because of preparation or presentation deficiencies or because of disease incidence.
-Under HLIS procedures, the VIC or delegate still retains this final authority to stop the line or reduce its speed if it is evident that the operator's efforts are failing to manage the problem.
+Under HLIS procedures, the VIC or delegate has the final authority to stop the line or reduce its speed if it is evident that the operator's efforts are failing to manage the problem.
 Due to the high volume and rapid line speeds that these plants operate at, all alternative corrective actions to manage the problem should be thoroughly considered before the decision to stop or reduce line speed is taken.
 If it is apparent from performance data that an operator cannot consistently perform at an Acceptable Quality Level (AQL) for any of the process control steps in HLIS, the line speed maximums shall be re-assessed by the VIC and the facility operator.
 See also note below.

 Only designated trained industry personnel shall perform the tests described in the program.
 The test results are recorded in company logs/record sheets.
 It is normally the QC monitor's responsibility to review the entries made in the records for timeliness and accuracy and to assure that appropriate action is taken when the standards are not met.
 The QC monitor (or designated equivalent) will also conduct independent tests and compare the results of these with those of production personnel if applicable.
 In turn, CFIA personnel will periodically monitor the operator's quality control program by monitoring production activities, reviewing company records and by comparing and correlating the results of their own tests with those conducted by Production and/or QC personnel.

-Unless otherwise stated in this policy, the CFIA will perform on a random basis a minimum of one correlation test during each half shift in order to validate operator results for the following; Presentation, Shewhart Control Chart and carcass FPS testing.
+Unless otherwise stated in this policy, the CFIA will perform on a random basis correlation tests where the industry designated trained employee conducts the test immediately upstream of a CFIA inspector who verifies if industry is effectively conducting the test.
+Correlation testing applies to Shewhart Control Chart, Presentation, and carcass FPS testing.
 At the discretion of the VIC or delegate, additional correlation tests may be performed during a production shift if it is determined that product performance or test results are being affected or influenced by unusual or extraordinary circumstances or poor operator performance.

 The VIC shall have discretion in initiating corrective action through consultation with the operator if it is determined that unsatisfactory or poor product/employee performance is occurring during non testing intervals or there is a general difficulty in achieving consistent satisfactory test score results.
 Repetitive occurrences shall be documented on the appropriate record and corrective action shall be undertaken by the operator or at the direction of the VIC or delegate.